 For something a bit more contemporary, pick up a copy of historian David Wondrich’s tribute to the aforementioned cocktail pioneer, Imbibe!, where he spotlights 100 classic cocktails.

 The Savoy Cocktail Book, published in 1930, was written by the legendary barman of the American Bar in London’s Savoy Hotel, Harry Craddock.
 It features 750 of Craddock’s most popular recipes—from the dry martini to flips and smashes.

-For a scientific twist, let author and botanist Amy Stewart enlightened you about the plants that are used to create the world’s greatest spirits, from agave to walnuts, with her revolutionary book The Drunken Botanist, which was released last year.
+For a scientific twist, let author and botanist Amy Stewart enlightened you about the plants that are used to create the world’s greatest spirits, from agave to walnuts, with her revolutionary book The Drunken Botanist, which was released in 2013.

 The first rule of stocking your bar is to choose spirits you enjoy.
 This is the only way to develop a knack for making and appreciating cocktails.
 Once you nail a few favorite cocktails, your interest and palate for other spirits are bound to expand—we guarantee it.

 The second rule is to not try to do it all at once.
 Liquor is expensive, so start small.
 There’s no need to spend your car payment at BevMo in one afternoon.
 All you need is one great cocktail to impress your guests, and if you learn to craft a few things well, others will take notice and appreciate that.
 Liqueurs, mixers, apéritifs, and digestifs, in particular, are things you will and should accumulate over time.